marshally/resume/resume.md

 ### Vice President of Software Development at Hanson Robotics
 > February 2004 - September 2004 (8 months)

 Hanson Robotics builds **lifelike androids** that blur the lines between human and robot.
 I was one of the first five team members.
-We built prototypes, wrote grant proposals, created business models, and presented to clients.
+We were finalists for a $2.5 million ATP grant.

 ### Technology Analyst at Hunt Financial Ventures
 > March 2003 - February 2004 (1 year)